 We have a string of large snowflake lights that aren't working.
 There are 5 large snowflakes.
 The bulbs are encased in plastic.
 Any ideas on how to fix?
 Many thanks!

 Normally, if one bulb burns up in these types of light strings, they won't light any longer.
 You would have to find a way to get to the light bulbs and change them out one at a time.
-Otherwise inspect the wiring to make sure there is no damage to the wire and you don't have a broken wire.

 Yesterday I strung 6 sets of hanging snowflake lights together outside.
 Those were plugged into one socket of an outlet.
 I had 3 other lit up decorations strung together and I plugged those into the other socket of the outlet.
 A few hours later all of the snowflake lights stopped working.